sir-dunxalot/selaction/README.md

 **Class Prefixing**

-Use `prefix` to set the class prefix used for css targeting of each element in this instance of the Selaction component
+Use `prefix` to set the prefix for Selaciton's default element classes in this instance of the Selaction component.

 ```handlebars
 {{#sa-select prefix='eg'}}